phac-nml/irida/doc/user/tutorials/biohansel/index.md

 ---
 layout: default
-title: "bio_hansel: SNV Subtyping"
+title: "biohansel: SNV Subtyping"
-search_title: "bio_hansel: SNV Subtyping"
+search_title: "biohansel: SNV Subtyping"
-description: "A tutorial on how to subtype whole-genome sequencing data with bio_hansel"
+description: "A tutorial on how to subtype whole-genome sequencing data with biohansel"
 ---

-Subtyping *Salmonella* data with bio_hansel
+Subtyping *Salmonella* data with biohansel
 ============================================
-This is a quick tutorial on how to use IRIDA to analyze data with the bio_hansel pipeline.
+This is a quick tutorial on how to use IRIDA to analyze data with the biohansel pipeline.

 Tutorial Data